purduesigbots/pros-docs/v5/api/c/rotation.rst

 rotation_get_angle
 ------------------

-Get the Rotation Sensor's current angle in centidegrees (0-36000)
+Get the Rotation Sensor's current position in centidegrees.
+This means the absolute position of the sensor in relation to its position when initialized or reset.
+The value is continuous, meaning it will wrap around to zero after it passes 36000 centidegrees.

 This function uses the following values of ``errno`` when an error state is reached: